canijstartij/ijstartcanon/index.rst

 ij.start.canon - What it is ?
 *************

 Ij.start.canon helps to set up canon printer.
 It’s the online support platform to download and install canon printer drivers, firmware, and software.
-To get started with ij.start canon setup, you can select wireless, wired, or USB connection method.
+To get started with `ij.start.canon <https://ijcanstartij.readthedocs.io/en/latest/index.html>`_ you can select wireless, wired, or USB connection method.
 Canon printer app is available for cableless ij start canon setup for smartphones.

 *************
 What can you do with Canon inkjet printers?